2nd Battalion, 3rd Field Artillery Regiment (United States)

 The 2nd Battalion, 3rd Field Artillery Regiment is an artillery unit of the United States Army.
 The battalion traces its lineage to 1812, and it is currently assigned to the 1st Brigade Combat Team, 1st Armored Division.
-The battalion has served in the Seminole Wars, the Civil War, the Spanish–American War, World War I, World War II, Operations Desert Shield and Desert Storm, Operation Iraqi Freedom, and Operation Enduring Freedom.
+The battalion has served in the War of 1812, the Seminole Wars, the Civil War, the Spanish–American War, World War I, World War II, Operations Desert Shield and Desert Storm, Operation Iraqi Freedom, and Operation Enduring Freedom.

 History

 The history of the 2nd Battalion, 3rd Field Artillery Regiment dates back to January 11, 1812, when the first GUNNERS assembled near Salisbury, North Carolina, as Capt.
 Donoho's Company, the 2nd Regiment of Artillery.
 Units of the regiment were involved in their first combat during the War of 1812 in the Canadian Campaign.
 The battalion has since earned numerous battle streamers including one for fighting against the Seminoles during the Indian Wars in Florida.
 Units of the regiment were awarded 13 battle streamers for service during the Mexican War.
 This included battles fought at Vera Cruz and Cerro Gordo.
 Less than 15 years later, the battalion earned 14 battle streamers participating in the American Civil War including campaigns at Antietam, Fredericksburg, Chancellorsville, Gettysburg, the Wilderness and Petersburg.
 In 1898, the battalion participated in the Santiago Campaign of the Spanish–American War.
 In July 1918, the unit deployed to Europe with the 6th Division for action in WWI.